rocketier74/documentation/developers-guide.md

 jekyll build --watch
 {% endhighlight %}

+If you want to overwrite certain variables in the local environment, you can specify these variables in \_config\_local.yml, e.g. you can specify ```url: http://localhost:4000``` in \_config\_local.yml.
+To use the local config file start the build process as follows:

+{% highlight bash %}
+jekyll build --watch --config _config.yml,_config_local.yml
+{% endhighlight %}

 Leave this window running while you work.
 Any time you change a file, jekyll will rerender it into the `_site` folder.
 Changes to \_config.yml will only be recognized after a restart of the jekyll server.